feldsherov/pets-cattle-and-code-examples/README.md

 This is code snippets for [the presentation](https://github.com/feldsherov/pets-cattle-and-code).

-One dir is one example.
-Every example have it own readme.
+One directory is one example.
+Every directory has readme.